Claiming for late information on the JBCC Contract

 Under a JBCC contract, a contractor plans to finish a portion of formwork by day 20 of his programme.
 Then, the plan is to start placing the reinforcing steel on day 21.
 The information on the steel is issued to the contractor on day 20.
 Was the information issued timeously?
 Can the contractor claim for a delay?

 Today we take on a controversial topic.
 It refers to the dreaded RFI schedule!
 Also known as the “Request for Information” schedule and the controversy surrounding late information.

-Several of our cases at LRC orbit around this issue and it is the cause of many disputes, claims and arbitration that we are involved in.
+This has become the topic and reason for many disputes, claims and arbitration cases we managed recently.
 Here follows a brief list of the most popular industry arguments outlining this issue: